guyi02/CustomerProjects/Galaxy/README.md

 Exemplo de construção de um component dentro do Galaxy:

-1 - Qual será a missão?
+- [x] Qual será a missão?
       nome da requisicao (request)
-2 - Qual nave iremos?
+- [x] Qual nave iremos?
       tipo de requisicao, shared,modal,page (req_option)
-3 - Onde iremos?
+- [x] Onde iremos?
       componente ou plugin? e o metodo ..... se for componente não colocar o "plugin" se for plugin, colocar o "plugin" e o "sendToPlugin" (json)
-4 - O que será enviado?
+- [x] O que será enviado?
       se for shared (mandar via o shared) se for plugin (sendToPlugin)
-5 - Cheguei ao destino, preciso esperar algo? existe algum shared dentro do local de destino?
+- [x] Cheguei ao destino, preciso esperar algo? existe algum shared dentro do local de destino?
-6 - O que será retornado?
+- [x] O que será retornado?
       Html,data,Form,Todos juntos
-7 - EU devo deixar em algum lugar? insert, caso a mesma rota tenha que se inserir (insert_into) 8 - Faço algo mais com isso? response_control, pode parar a req, limpar parametros, limpar formulario,etc... (json) 9 - Cheguei, mais alguma coisa? proxima sequencia
+- [x] EU devo deixar em algum lugar? insert, caso a mesma rota tenha que se inserir (insert_into)
+- [x] Faço algo mais com isso? response_control, pode parar a req, limpar parametros, limpar formulario,etc... (json)
+- [x] Cheguei, mais alguma coisa? proxima sequencia

 ##### english

 Example of building a component within the Galaxy:

-1 - What will be the mission?
-request name (request)
+- [x] What will be the mission? request name (request)
-2 - Which ship will we go to?
-request type, shared, modal, page (req_option)
+- [x] Which ship will we go to? request type, shared, modal, page (req_option)
-3 - Where will we go?
+- [x] Where will we go?
       component or plugin? and the method ..... if it is a component do not put the "plugin" if it is a plugin, put the "plugin" and "sendToPlugin" (json)
-4 - What will be sent?
+- [x] What will be sent?
-if it is shared (send via shared) if it is plugin (sendToPlugin) 5 - I arrived at the destination, do I need to wait for something? is there any shared within the destination location?
+      if it is shared (send via shared) if it is plugin (sendToPlugin)
+- [x] I arrived at the destination, do I need to wait for something? is there any shared within the destination location?
-6 - What will be returned?
+- [x] What will be returned?
       Html, data, Form, All together
-7 - Should I leave it somewhere? insert, if the same route has to be inserted (insert_into) 8 - Do I do anything else with this? response_control, you can stop the req, clear parameters, clear forms, etc ... (json) 9 - I arrived, anything else? next sequence
+- [x] Should I leave it somewhere? insert, if the same route has to be inserted (insert_into)
+- [x] Do I do anything else with this? response_control, you can stop the req, clear parameters, clear forms, etc ... (json)
+- [x] I arrived, anything else? next sequence

 ---